Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: Proof of Theorem

 We show the following.

-\begin{claim} No vertex of $N_{G^T}[x]\setminus \{a,b,a'\}$ is adjacent to $a^+$.
+\begin{claim} No vertex of $N_{G^T}(x)\setminus \{a,b,a'\}$ is adjacent to $a^+$.
 Furthermore, $N_{G^T}(a)\cap C'=\{a'\}$ and $N_{G^T}(b)\cap C'=\{b'\}$ (in particular, $ab'$ and $a'b$ are non-edges in~$G^T$). \end{claim}

-\begin{myproof}[Proof of Claim~\ref{c-2}] To the contrary, we suppose that there is such vertex, say $w$.
-We recall that $P$ contains all vertices of $N_{G^T}[x]$ and no interior vertex of $P$ belongs to $V^x_0(P)$ (by the choice of $P$).
-In~particular, we can choose an edge of $P$ incident with two vertices of $N_{G^T}[x]$ one of which is $a'$, and analogously choose an edge incident with $w$ (it might be the same edge).
-We consider the subpaths of $P$ obtained by removing these edges (this edge) and removing edge $a a^+$, and we connect two of these subpaths using edge $a^+w$.
-We observe that each of the obtained subpaths has both ends in $N_{G^T}[x]$, and so we can join these subpaths into an $(a,b)$-path (since $N_{(G^T)^*_x}[x]$ induces a clique); and we let $P'$ denote the resulting path.
+\begin{proofcl} Suppose, to the contrary, that there is such a vertex, say, $w$.
+We recall that $P$ contains all vertices of $N_{G^T}[x]$, and no interior vertex of $P$ belongs to $V^x_0(P)$ (by the choice of $P$).
+In~particular, we can choose an edge of $P$ incident with two vertices of $N_{G^T}[x]$ one of which is $a'$, and analogously choose an edge of $P$ incident with two vertices of $N_{G^T}[x]$ one of which is $w$ (it might be the same edge).
+We consider subpaths of $P$ obtained by removing these edges (this edge) and the edge $a a^+$, and we connect two of these subpaths using the edge $a^+w$.
+We observe that each of the obtained subpaths has both ends in $N_{G^T}[x]$, and so we can join these subpaths into an $(a,b)$-path (since $N_{(G^T)^*_x}[x]$ induces a clique).
+Let $P'$ denote the resulting path.
 Clearly, $P'$ is a maximal $(a,b)$-path (since $V(P) = V(P')$).
-We note that $a = a^x_{P'}$, a contradiction with property (2) of Corollary~\ref{c-maximal}.
+We note that $a = a^x_{P'}$, contradicting property (2) of Corollary~\ref{c-maximal}.